Sobilo34/alx-low_level_programming/0x00-hello_world/README.md

 ![C language Logo](https://i.ytimg.com/vi/r1qm2fz-bjs/maxresdefault.jpg)

 ## What is C language
 C is a general-purpose programming language that was created in the early 1970s by Dennis Ritchie at Bell Labs.
-"Hello World" is a convention used for learning a new Programming language by printing a text(hello world) with a specific language.
+"Hello World" is a convention used for learning a new Programming language by printing a text(Hello World!) with a specific language.
 It help to know the techniques of writing a text with a particular language.

 ## Why this C language?
 - C has form the basics/foundation of many Programming languages like C++, C#, Java, Objective -C and so on.So it's essential in software engineering field.